-Co-Lab: Connecting Industry With Business Schools is the ideal platform to explore leading-edge partnerships and business models that are mutually beneficial and ensure the success of the management education industry.
+Co-Lab: Connecting Industry With Business Schools is the ideal platform to explore leading-edge partnerships and business models that are mutually beneficial and ensure the success of the business education industry.

 - Business schools and industry partners (advisory board members, collaborators, research partners)

 - Colleges and universities seeking to engage industry to elevate their programs and research initiatives

 - Industry seeking innovative research partners or public sector resources, as well as looking to better understand incoming talent and development opportunities of current employees

 - Executive leadership learning & development officers, chief innovation officers, heads of university alliances.